bfut/fcecodec/README.md

 The intended usage is for transparent pre- and post-processing tasks specific to FCE.
 Exporting OBJ is supported in library, importing OBJ is fully supported via script.
-This modern FCE implementation was needed as vintage tools are generally closed source, unmaintainable and exclusive to Windows.
-Given `fcecodec`, many previously manual chores can be automatized in simple Python scripts.

 Blender Import/Export Add-on: [fcecodec_blender](https://github.com/bfut/fcecodec_blender)